What’s the average digital marketing specialist salary? Which factors impact how much they can earn? Find out in this guide.

-Payscale suggests that an entry-level digital marketing specialist in the US can earn from about $33,000 to an average of $41,000.
+Payscale suggests that an entry-level digital marketing specialist in the U.S. can earn from about $34,000 to an average of $44,000.
 For an entry-level role, this sounds about right.
-To contextualize this, the US real median personal income is currently around $36,000.
+To contextualize this, the U.S. real median personal income is currently around $37,500.
 So it’s not too bad!

 At this point in your career, you should be cultivating basic knowledge and skills in digital marketing strategy, search engine optimization (SEO), search engine marketing (SEM), and email marketing, to name a few.
 You’ll also need a solid grasp of social media marketing and popular data analytics tools like Google Analytics.
 Beyond this, you’ll probably learn many of the skills you need on the job.

 According to Payscale, mid-career digital marketing specialists in the United States can earn from around $44,000 up to an average salary of about $59,000.
 Depending on the company you work for and bonuses, this could go as high as $76,000.
 Not too shabby, eh?